SidingsMedia/messaging/README.md

 # API.SIDINGSMEDIA.COM

-The API that powers both `sidingsmedia.com` and `blog.sidingsmedia.com`.
-It provides a CMS that is used to control all content that appears on the site.
-It is based upon the Strapi CMS system.
+The API that provides general utilities for all sidings media web facing services.

 ## Licence
 This repo uses the [REUSE](https://reuse.software) standard in order to